f5devcentral/f5-agility-labs-nginx/docs/class10/module4/lab2/lab2.rst

 ****************

 #.
 In Win10, connect to the Developer Portal
 #.
-You should see now a ``Login`` button on the top right corner (thanks the infrastructure team who enabled OIDC)
+You should now see a ``Login`` button on the top right corner (thanks to the infrastructure team who enabled OIDC)
 #.
 Login as dev1/dev1 on the Keycloak login page.
-You will redirected to the DevPortal and authenticated
+You will be redirected to the DevPortal and authenticated.

    .. image:: ../pictures/lab2/login-keycloak.png
       :align: center